dawit12123/dawit12123/README.md

 - 👋 Hi, I’m @dawit12123
-- 👀 I’m interested in software development
+- 👀 I’m full stack developer
+-
-- 🌱 I’m currently learning angular and reactjs
+- 🌱 I'm currently develop on MERN stack and MINE stack
+- I have experienced on php,Javascript,Html,css
+- and database frame work of Mongo,Mysql
 - 💞️ I’m looking to collaborate on website development
 - 📫 How to reach me with dawitgirma71@gmail.com
 -